-This year, the Western Cape Government approved proposals that will result in additional funding being provided to public schools serving poorer communities from 2013.
-This includes:
+In 2012, the Western Cape Government approved proposals that have resulted in additional funding being provided to public schools serving poorer communities from 2013.
+This included:

 - the utilisation of finances made available to equalise the per learner amounts to be paid to no-fee schools (i.e. public schools in National Quintiles 1, 2 and 3); and - an increase in the per learner amounts to be paid to over 300 fee-paying schools serving less affluent communities.